- Absence Policy

 Students are allowed to leave the building with immediate family members (i.e. parents, grandparents, siblings).
 Additional (not related) students are not allowed to leave with other families.

 Celebrating Liturgy together is a weekly highlight and one of the most important celebrations in our lives as Catholics.
-The Eucharist is offered to students in grades 5-8 on Monday of each week and grades K-4 on Wednesday of each week.
-All school liturgies are on Friday.
+The Eucharist is offered to all students Wednesday and Friday of each week.
+Mass will begin at 9am unless otherwise noted.
 Teachers may also provide other opportunities for prayer during their religion classes and during other times in the liturgical year.

 All students are required to participate in the liturgy.
-Kindergarten students will join other classes for Mass after the school year is under way.
+Behavior at Mass should be exemplary

 The St. Roch logo is legally regarded as being a work of artistic creation and therefore is protected under copyright law.